-Do you have an item of cultural significance you would like to gift to an Australian gallery, museum, library or archive?
+Do you have an item of cultural significance you would like to donate to an Australian gallery, museum, library or archive?

 Enriching our public collections and capturing our national memories

-The Cultural Gifts Program encourages Australians to donate items of cultural significance to our public collecting institutions by offering tax deductions for eligible gifts.
+The Cultural Gifts Program encourages Australians to donate items of cultural significance to our public collecting institutions by offering tax deductions for eligible donations.